PhD positions

 • Experience with modern methods of chemical synthesis, including Schlenk techniques

-• Experience with colloidal synthesis (e.g., hot injection and related methods) of quantum confined nanocrystals
+• Experience with colloidal synthesis (e.g., hot injection and related methods) of quantum confined nanocrystals is a plus

-• Experience in using electron absorption, emission spectroscopies, TEM and other techniques used for characterization of inorganic nanocrystals
+• Experience in using electron absorption, emission spectroscopies, TEM and other techniques used for characterization of inorganic nanocrystals is a plus

 PhD research Topic 2: Optical Spectroscopy of Quantum Confined Nanomaterials